mattwarkentin/openmpp/README.md

 new_scenario$run('ExampleRun', wait = TRUE)
 ```

-Now that our model run is complete, lets load it into memory
+Now that our model run is complete, lets load it into memory.

 ``` r
 example_run <- load_run('OncoSimX-breast', 'ExampleRun')